 “Sorry son, I didn’t know it would make such a racket.
 I’ll let you know next time I do a similar experiment” explained Ant with an inner sigh of relief and full of wonder at Amelia’s quick thinking.

 “in a few minutes son.
 Bye angel” Grandpa said closing the door behind them.
 That was close.
 He should never have risked inserting it with Amelia in the room.
 This time he concentrated carefully and inserted the last known ancient protection charm into the specially designed locket he made for his granddaughter.
 He sealed it fully and fed through the delicate golden chain, each link imbued with special properties, unbreakable and frequency-linked to the charm.
 He was worried deeply about the journey Amelia was about to undertake with her father King Jay, to the Outlands to visit King Elton of Oz.
 Even with the protection of the 50 or so Royal Guards, with their legendary fighting skills and armaments on horseback, they would be passing through the Mountain Pass of Folly and the Dark forest.
 Rumours were again circulating of the dreaded Fire Bees, fifty years after the last creature was thought to have been destroyed.
 Grandpa Ant decided to send message via his two best hawks, to his talented ally and son, Marshall Matthew of Star Lake.
-He suspected that there was something even more sinister lurking in those woods than even the Fire Bees.
+He worried that there may be something even more sinister lurking in those woods than even the Fire Bees.
 Perhaps he would accompany them on the journey after all.

 The beautiful Queen Emma glowed with pride as she moved gracefully into the throne room toward her husband and Amelia.
-She was thrilled with the results of her work and knew that King Jay loved the tastefully vibrant interior décor, especially in the majestic throne room.
+Five year old Grey, Amelia’s younger brother She was thrilled with the results of her work and knew that King Jay loved the tastefully vibrant interior décor, especially in the majestic throne room.
 She felt happy that he also loved her firm but caring handling of the castle staff.
 The staff loved their queen and she respectfully listened to their concerns or suggestions.
 She had also greatly increased the variety of trade routes from all across the known world which had led to new interesting spices;- new recipes which brought gasps of delight at meal times.
 Increasing the trade routes also led to discoveries of new technologies from far off places, to improve the lot of the kingdom.